Aloento/Aloento/source/_posts/Basics-of-Computer-Science.md

 ![Transfers](3.png)

 Disjoint Interval Search (DIS)
-This problem is also called internal packing.
+This problem is also called interval packing.

 ---